WICG/webpackage/draft-yasskin-webpackage-use-cases.md

   origin.
 * {{transfer-compression}}{:format="title"}

+### Pre-installed applications {#preinstall}

+Device manufacturers would like to ship their devices with some web applications pre-installed and usable even if the application is first used without an internet connection.
+Thereafter, the application should use the normal Service Worker update mechanism to stay up to date.

+One way to accomplish this would be to pre-create a browser profile in the device's default browser and navigate it to each of the pre-installed apps before recording the device image.
+However, this means end-users miss the browser's initial setup flow and possibly that any "unique" cookies the sites set are now shared across everyone who bought the device.
+It also doesn't help users who change their default browser.

+If multiple browsers supported an unsigned web package format, with an option to trust it as if it were signed if it's in a particular section of the filesystem that's as protected as the browser's executable, and if registering a Service Worker from a page inside a package passed the full package contents to the Service Worker's `install` event, the device manufacturer could provide web packages for each pre-installed application that would work in the user's chosen browser.

+Associated requirements:

+* {{service-worker-integration}}{:format="title"}: To pass the package into the `install` event and from there get its contents into a `Cache`.

 ### Installation from a self-extracting executable {#self-extracting}

 The Node and Electron communities would like to install packages using